shopsys/shopsys/docs/installation/installation-using-docker-windows-10.md

 Select `Debian GNU/Linux` distribution in step 6.

 After installation open `Debian` application.
-You will be prompted to create new user.
+You will be prompted to create a new user.

 ### Install Docker Desktop